rummyfairplaydesk.com Latest Edition

 Sample Source:

-Impure Sequence Rummy: Rules, Joker Strategy, and Scoring Guide An impure sequence is a run of three or more consecutive cards of the same suit where at l…
+Master Impure Sequence Rummy: Rules, Joker Usage, and Scoring Guide An impure sequence rummy is a valid run of three or more consecutive cards of the same…

-Impure Sequence Rummy: Rules, Joker Strategy, and Scoring Guide An impure sequence is a run of three or more consecutive cards of the same suit where at l…
+Master Impure Sequence Rummy: Rules, Joker Usage, and Scoring Guide An impure sequence rummy is a valid run of three or more consecutive cards of the same…

-An impure sequence is a run of three or more consecutive cards of the same suit where at least one card is replaced by a Joker (either a printed Joker or a wild Joker).
-While it is a powerful tool for reducing your point total, the critical rule in Indian rummy is that an impure sequence cannot replace a pure sequence.
-To make a valid declaration, you must have at least one pure sequence (no jokers) first.
+An impure sequence rummy is a valid run of three or more consecutive cards of the same suit where one card is replaced by a Joker (either a printed Joker or a randomly selected wild Joker).
+While they are easier to form than pure sequences, they cannot win a game on their own.

 Quick Reference: Pure vs. Impure Sequences